ABOUT ME / ABOUT THE BLOG

-I do not agree with or support abortion or homosexuality or legalization of homosexual marriage.
+I do not agree with or support abortion, I do not believe the Bible supports homosexual sexual behavior, or the legalization of homosexual marriage.

 I do not hate homosexual people themselves.
 (I know this seems to be a hard distinction for many of them or their liberal, hetero supporters to make, but just because I disagree with one aspect of your life or beliefs does not mean I have to totally reject you as a human being or hate your guts.)